 And, since I’m not much into makeup at the moment –

 not to say I’m a mess – I always rely on my skin routine – fast, easy, and really basic.

-Now, I don’t know about your skin type and what fits you perfectly – there aren’t right and wrong answers – you just need to test, test, test and test.
+Now, I don’t know about your skin type and what fits it better – there aren’t right and wrong answers – you just need to test, test, test and test.
 Or – even better – talk with a dermatologist to save you some headaches.
 Especially if you’re never even heard the word “skincare routine” before and wouldn’t know where to start.

 Reading is food for the brain.